Neowless/COMP5400CW1/README.md

 ### Experiment with Different Fitness Functions Case 3

-In case 3, the fitness value and the travled distance has first order linear relationship.
-The fitnesee equals to the travled distance of the mouse divided by 1000.
+In case 3, the fitness value and the travelled distance has a first-order linear relationship.
+The fitness equals the travelled distance of the mouse divided by 1000.

 ``` C++
 	virtual float GetFitness()const